isaacdel/JsonSearchEngine/README.md

 Run in cmd (root folder where the pom.xml file is) :<br />
     mvn clean install<br />

-## Expanding the search to new Json array files
+## Expanding the search to new JSON array files

-Add the file to the Resources/json folder<br />
+Add the file to the Resources/JSON folder<br />
 Create a Model for it<br />
 Add it to File Validation<br />
 Add it to "insertRecords" method in Main class<br />